Free! Get Peter Leeds penny stock picks! Start your free trial at www.PeterLeeds.com. No risk, no obligation!

 Warning!
-This is most definitely not for everyone, nor is it necessary in order to benefit from all the concepts and methodologies presented in Understanding Penny Stocks.
+This is most definitely not for everyone, nor is it necessary in order to benefit from all the concepts and methodologies presented in this web site.

-If you knew that the CEO of a company was an alcoholic and that the back wall of his factory was collapsing in on itself, how much would that information be worth to you?
+If you knew that the CEO of a penny stock company was an alcoholic and that the back wall of his company's factory was collapsing in on itself, how much would that information be worth to you?

 Better yet, when you called the Workplace Safety Board, and knew that would cause the factory to be shut down, you are getting involved to a degree beyond which most investors could even consider going.